Animal worship: Big cats

 The cult of the leopard is widely found in West Africa.
 Among the Ashanti people a man who kills one is liable to be put to death; no leopard skin may be exposed to view, but a stuffed leopard is worshipped.
 On the Gold Coast, a leopard hunter who has killed his victim is carried around the town behind the body of the leopard; he may not speak, must besmear himself so as to look like a leopard and imitate its movements.
-In Loango a prince's cap is put upon the head of a dead leopard, and dances are held in its honour (Thomas 1911, p.
-52).
+In Loango a prince's cap is put upon the head of a dead leopard, and dances are held in its honour.

 In Ancient Egypt, there were several feline-shaped deities.
 The earliest attested of these was the goddess Mafdet.
 During the First Dynasty 2920–2770 BC, Mafdet was regarded as the protector of the Pharaoh's chambers against snakes, scorpions and other evil.
-She was often depicted with the head of a cheetah, leopard or lynx(Hornblower, 1943).
+She was often depicted with the head of a cheetah, leopard or lynx.
 In later periods, other feline deities were more dominant.
 There were several lion-headed deities, included goddesses such as Sekhmet, Tefnut, Bastet (early form), Pakhet, Mehit and Menhit, and gods such as Maahes.
 All of these were fierce deities, dedicated to destroying the enemies of the gods and the pharaoh.
-Sekhmet, the most famous Egyptian lion-goddess, was considered a daughter of the chief god Ra and was worshipped as a beneficent goddess who protected Egypt from pestilence and misfortune(Engels, 2001), though at the same time was greatly feared due to her destructive capabilities, as demonstrated in the Book of the Heavenly Cow.
+Sekhmet, the most famous Egyptian lion-goddess, was considered a daughter of the chief god Ra and was worshipped as a beneficent goddess who protected Egypt from pestilence and misfortune, though at the same time was greatly feared due to her destructive capabilities, as demonstrated in the Book of the Heavenly Cow.
 Bastet, formerly called Bast, was originally worshipped as a fierce lioness, though in later times was 'tamed' and worshipped as a gentler domestic cat.
 During the Late Period of ancient Egypt from 664 BC until the 4th century AD, the practice of mummifying small cats in Bastet's honour grew in popularity.
-Cat mummies were used as votive offerings to the goddess, mostly during festivals and by pilgrims (Ikram, 2015).
-Hundreds of thousands of cat mummies were excavated at cat cemeteries in Bubastis, Saqqara, Speos Artemidos and Gizeh (Conway, 1891; Herdman, 1890; Zivie & Lichtenberg, 2005).
+Cat mummies were used as votive offerings to the goddess, mostly during festivals and by pilgrims.
+Hundreds of thousands of cat mummies were excavated at cat cemeteries in Bubastis, Saqqara, Speos Artemidos and Gizeh.

 There was a lion god at Baalbek.
 The pre-Islamic Arabs worshipped the lion god Yaghuth.
-In modern Africa we find a lion-idol among the Balonda (Thomas 1911, p.
-52).
+In modern Africa there is a lion-idol among the Balondo.
 The lion was also sacred to Hebat, the mother goddess of the Hurrians.

 In Judaism the patriarch Jacob refers to his son Judah as a Gur Aryeh גּוּר אַרְיֵה יְהוּדָה, a "Young Lion" (Genesis 49:9) when blessing him.
 Thus the Lion of Judah started to be reverenced in some other Abrahamic cults, symbolising their prophets, such as Jesus and Haile Selassie I, the ras Tafari.

 In Mesoamerica the jaguar was revered as a symbol of fertility and warriorship among the Aztec, Maya and Olmec, and had an important role in shamanism.